Lavinia989/DS5690_Proxy_Paper_Presentation/README.md

 Datasets: The evaluation involves four datasets: GSM for arithmetic word problems, AlpacaFarm for open-ended instructions, Toxigen for assessing model responses to hateful statements, and TruthfulQA for handling misleading questions.

-Results: The method effectively closes the performance gap between untuned base models and their tuned CHAT counterparts by a significant margin.
+Results: The method effectively closes the performance gap between untuned base large models and their tuned CHAT counterparts by a significant margin.

 ![Results for instruction-tuning](figures/result_instuction_tuning.png)